This post may contain affiliate links. Read the full disclosure here.

 Last but not least, they are chemical-free!
 According to their website:

 Enter Joonya!
-There are so many things I love about Joonya wipes and that’s why I ultimately decided to keep using them even after Honest Co put their wipes back on the shelves.
+There are so many things I love about Joonya wipes and that’s why I ultimately decided to keep using them.

 The best part about Joonya, obviously, is that they are all-natural and chemical-free!
 They use Silver Dihydrogen Citrate as a natural preservative to prevent germs from growing in the moist environment characteristic of wipes.
 The good thing is that studies show Silver Dihydrogen Citrate to be non-toxic and non-irritating from either oral or dermal exposure.
 They are also very eco-friendly and are 100% biodegradable and compostable.